devaneereid/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adapative website is a fixed layout design that selects the best layout for the current screen size that somebody is using.
+A responsive website will adjust and respond to the size of a screen that is being used.
+It's easier for a developer to maintain and the layouts are fluid.

 2. Describe what it means to be mobile first vs desktop first.

+Being mobile first is designing mostly so it's responsive and functional.
+The designs tend to look a little more simple for the user so it's easier to use on a smaller device.
+When a website is designed a desktop first it's using higher specs and it's more detailed.
+You can showcase a lot more with all the features when it's desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+A rem refers to the property's intial value.
+So if a user changes their own font-size in their web browser using a rem or percentage,that will allow the website to adjust to their preferred settings.

 4. How would you describe preprocessing to someone new to CSS?

+It's a really easy way to increase your productivity and also decrease the amount of code that you are writing.
+So using preprocessing is so helpful for the person coding the site.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept with preprocessing is being able to see/track your code and it will catch if your missing a syntax or something like that.
+I tend to struggle the most with the parametric mixins.
+I can do them but they don't come easily to me yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.